More Information About What Membership Means

 The Club defines a houseguest as someone who is temporarily residing in a member's residence.
 Houseguests are permitted to use the Club facilities without the company of the member, once they have obtained a temporary houseguest pass from the administrative offices of the Club.
 The houseguest, upon approval of the Club, will be issued temporary charge privileges on the sponsoring member's Club account.

-Members may pay for the purchase of merchandise, food, beverages and services in cash or by charge to their membership billing account.
-American Express, Discover, MasterCard and VISA are accepted in the Dining Room.
-MasterCard, VISA, American Express are accepted in the Golf Pro Shop for merchandise only.
-VISA is accepted in the Tennis Pro Shop.
+Members may pay for the purchase of merchandise, food, beverages and services by charge to their membership billing account or by American Express, Discover, MasterCard and VISA.
 Charging privileges begin after seven days for new memberships, other than financed agreements.

 Any member who violates any rules set forth is subject to suspension, repurchase and/or immediate revocation of membership.
 Any member found to be in violation of the Rules may be denied all Club privileges, and including the privilege of charging for goods and services.
 This denial of privileges may apply to one or more family members at Management's sole discretion.